rlyons21/web-app__bechdel-tasks/README.md

+After you've forked and cloned this repo, navigate to the directory and run `bin/setup`.
+This is not a PHP application, so your MAMP installation and Apache won't work for this.
+Instead, you'll have to start a web server manually by typing `rackup` from the **~/Code/bechdel/** folder.
+Then go to <http://localhost:9292> to see the website.

+When you run `rackup` in terminal, it'll take over that tab entirely.
+That is, it won't return you to the command-line prompt.
+The server will be _running_ in that tab, so you'll see all of the server's logs streaming by there as you use the website.
+(It's pretty cool.)

+To quit the server, press `CONTROL + C` in terminal.
+That'll exit the server and return you to the command-line prompt.

 # Issues

 Here are a few things you can try to work on in this application.
 They're organized into categories of difficulty.